t-edson/UnTerminal/README.md

 Optionally they can:

 3. Have a prompt.
-4. Be controled by commands (Si se quiere enviar información al proceso).
+4. Be controled by commands (If we want to send data to the process).

 The processes that can be controlled with this unit are diverse, such as telnet clients, ftp, or the operating system shell itself, as shown in the included example.